-First, forget 3/4 of the way full!
+(2) Forget 3/4 of the way full!
 If you want more muffin top, fill your muffin cups to the very top with batter.
-Muffins are supposed to have a tall dome top, so it’s fine if they expand and overflow a bit on top.
+Muffins are supposed to have a tall, domed top, so it’s fine (encouraged!) if they expand and overflow a bit.

-The second step to getting tall muffin tops is to start with a higher temperature oven.
-This means that your muffins will expand more quickly when you first put them in to bake (thanks to the shock of the high heat).
+(3) Start with a higher temperature oven.
+This helps your muffins expand more quickly when you first put them in to bake (thanks to the shock of the high heat).
 Lowering the heat later on is important to ensure the muffins bake on the inside without burning on the outside.

 How to store muffins:

 Muffins are best served fresh.
-The longer they sit, the harder they get.
 These muffins do keep at room temperature for up to 3 days when kept in an airtight container.
-If you don’t plan on having your muffins within 3 days, I recommend freezing your muffins to keep them fresher, longer.
+If you don’t plan on having your muffins within 3 days, I recommend freezing them for maximum freshness!

 To freeze chocolate chip muffins, place baked and cooled muffins in a freezer bag.
 Push as much air out of the bag as possible and seal.
 Keep muffins frozen for up to 2 months.

-To defrost frozen muffins, leave out at room temperature for a few hours to defrost.
-I also recommend warming your muffins a bit in the oven just to make them taste even fresher.
+To defrost the frozen muffins, leave out at room temperature for a few hours, or heat in a preheated 350°F oven for 5 to 10 minutes, until fully thawed.
+Whichever option you choose, I’d also warm the muffins a bit in the oven either way just to make them taste even fresher!